umatbro/movies-db/README.md

 following reasons:
   * Heroku provides free Postgres database for django apps
   * some of the queries used in app were not running on sqlite

+Django apps:
+* `movies_api` - contanis `Movie` model and Movie views
+* `comments` - contains `Comment` model and view associated with this model
+* `business_logic` - this is not traditional django app but this module separates application's business logic (adding new movies, adding comments, generating the ranking)

 ## tests